Syncplicity by Axway Woos Europe, Talks Life After EMC

 What does this mean for European-based organizations that use US-based cloud storage services?

 That’s one of the things that Huberman and his team are talking about at the Gartner Summit.
-It’s also the basis of the news Syncplicity announced today.
+It’s also the basis of the news Syncplicity by Axway announced today.

 Life After Safe Harbor

-“European companies that use US-based cloud storage services (read Box, Dropbox among others) but keep their data stored outside of the EU are potentially out of compliance with EU privacy regulations,” said Brian W. Levine, senior director of security and compliance at Syncplicity.
+“European companies that use US-based cloud storage services (read Box, Dropbox among others) but keep their data stored outside of the EU are potentially out of compliance with EU privacy regulations,” said Brian W. Levine, senior director of security and compliance at Syncplicity by Axway.

-EMC’s sale of Syncplicity in July came as a bit of a shock to many industry watchers.
+EMC’s sale of Syncplicity by Axway in July came as a bit of a shock to many industry watchers.
 After all, analysts Gartner and Forrester pegged it as an industry leader, it seemed to be a success.
-EMC CEO Joe Tucci had put Patel on the big stage during his keynote at EMC World in 2013, signaling that Syncplicity, which had been acquired a year earlier, held great promise.
+EMC CEO Joe Tucci had put Patel on the big stage during his keynote at EMC World in 2013, signaling that Syncplicity by Axway, which had been acquired a year earlier, held great promise.

-EMC salespeople hawked Syncplicity, each of them incentivized with a higher rate of commission than for EMC’s other products.
+EMC salespeople hawked Syncplicity by Axway, each of them incentivized with a higher rate of commission than for EMC’s other products.
 But something must not have gone to plan.

 Exactly how many EFSS services did Patel and his team sell?
 One analyst, under the promise of confidentiality, told us “not many” using terms like “fire sale” and "mostly on premises” when he described the acquisition by Skyview Capital.
 The sale price was significant enough to appear on EMC’s financial statements.